YaolingYang/HTRX/README.md

 ## Introduction:

-Haplotype Trend Regression with eXtra flexibility (HTRX) searches for haplotype patterns that include single nucleotide polymorphisms (SNPs) and non-contiguous haplotypes.
+Haplotype Trend Regression with eXtra flexibility (HTRX) searches a pre-defined set of SNPs for haplotype patterns that include single nucleotide polymorphisms (SNPs) and non-contiguous haplotypes.

-HTRX is a template gives a value for each SNP taking values of ‘0’ or ‘1’, reflecting whether the reference allele of each SNP is present or absent, or an ‘X’ meaning either value is allowed.
+We search over all possible templates which give a value for each SNP being ‘0’ or ‘1’, reflecting whether the reference allele of each SNP is present or absent, or an ‘X’ meaning either value is allowed.